tim-hub/Yet-Another-Truffle-Vue-Box/README.md

 The main differences are,
 1. Change default ethereum client to Ganache
 1. Add bulma style library,
-2. Add vee-validator and using example.
+2. Add vee-validator and usage example in vue component.

 Vee-Validator and Bulma will save a lot of time during working on front-end.